Accounting firm or other agent: how to request authorisation to take care of someone else’s taxes

 Ask the client to accept your authorisation request

-When your request for an authorisation has been accepted, you can log in to the Tax Administration’s e-services with your personal e-bank codes, a mobile certificate or a certificate card.
+You are able to log in to the Tax Administration’s e-services with your personal e-bank codes, a mobile certificate or a certificate card.